warehouse-picking-automation-challenges/picknik/README.md

         20. GO in and out of bin
 		21. Show experience database
+		22. Test approach, lift, and retreat motion for random objects

 	jump_to - which step in the manipulation pipeline to start on
 	  Steps: NOT CORRECT ANYMORE